mshagirov/pythonlab/_01-introduction/02_syntax_arithmetics.md

 ### Exercises

 ---
-**E1:** Indentation
+**E1:** Fix a Syntax Error

 Note that, compared to other programming languages, *indentation* is important in Python.

-E.g., this will produce an error.
+- Fix the error in the code so that it is able to run by correcting the indentation.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
 print(1 + 2)
   print(3 + 4)
 </script></pre></div>

-- Try fixing the error in the code so that it is able to run.

 > In your browser the above won't run and might not display any errors.
 In Python, indentation defines a code block.
 We will revisit indentation in the coming sections.